These 11 Household Items Are Seriously Hazardous for Your Pets

 Small hazardous objects

 Many small items can lead to choking—even things you would never expect your pet would attempt eating.
 Be mindful of buttons, small batteries, twist ties, and rubber bands.
 In the bathroom, keep hairpins, cotton swabs, and dental floss out of reach from your pet.
-(If you’ve ever wondered how dogs get humans to fall in love with them so easily, we finally have a scientific reason why.)

 In the garage